anyav77/e15/independent-study/README.md

     [A Vimeo bridge for Laravel](https://packagist.org/packages/vimeo/laravel)

-3. Packages for Amazon Web Services (AWS):
+3. aws_video package for Amazon Web Services (AWS):

     [AWS Elastic Transcoder Video Extension](https://packagist.org/packages/andrelohmann-silverstripe/aws_video) requires Amazon S3 and ElasticTranscoder, and the Developer account for access keys.
     >offers an extended VideoFile Object with automatically upload and transcoding functionality to your aws elastic transcoding and s3 account. the module extends andrelohmann-silverstripe/mediafiles